shreni123/docs-csm/upgrade/network/chn_enable.md

 Newly created User Access Instances (UAI) will use the network configured as the `SystemDefaultRoute` in the SLS BICAN network structure.

 Existing UAIs will continue to use the network that was set when it was created.
-Users with existing UAI will need to recreate their instances before the `CAN` network is removed from workers and the management in the cleanup phase below.
+Users with existing UAI will need to recreate their instances before the `CAN` network is removed from workers and the management network switches in the cleanup phase below.

 ### Migrate Computes (optional)